 Companies operating in the energy sector are faced with the constant challenge of guaranteeing the energy required by the market at affordable prices, using sources and processes that go in the direction of decarbonisation.
-Snam decided to answer to this challenge not only with a Net Zero Carbon strategy, concrete investments and new targets for the reduction of natural gas emissions and GHG emissions scope 1 and scope 2, but also with a more transparent reporting by joining, in September 2018, the recommendations of the Task Force on climate-related financial disclosure.
+Snam decided to answer to this challenge not only with a Net Zero Carbon strategy, concrete investments and targets for the reduction of natural gas emissions and GHG emissions scope 1, scope 2 and scope 3, but also with a more transparent reporting by joining, in September 2018, the recommendations of the Task Force on climate-related financial disclosure.

 Task Force on Climate-Related Financial Disclosure

 Economic ministers and governors of G20 central banks have asked the Financial Stability Board (FSB) to examine how the financial sector can take climate issues into account.
 The FSB established the Task Force on Climate-Related Financial Disclosure (TCFD) to develop recommendations for more effective reporting on this issue.